bloody2927/bloody-raid-modul/README.md

 mysql -u <user> -p world < data/sql/db-world/spells_override.sql mysql -u <user> -p world < data/sql/db-world/loot_tables.sql
 ```

-Replace `world` with the name of your world database.
-codex/add-sql-files-for-game-world-features

 This module adds a custom raid encounter to [AzerothCore](https://www.azerothcore.org).
 It targets the **master** branch of AzerothCore and does not require any core modifications.